Overview

 Measurements of real-world objects and features follow The International System of Units (SI): heights, widths, lengths, etc. In the Overture schema, these values are provided as scalar numeric value without units such as feet or meters.
 Overture does this to maximize consistency and predictability.

 Quantities specified in regulatory rules, norms and customs follow local specifications wherever possible.
 In the schema, these values are provided as two-element arrays where the first element is the scalar numeric value and the second value is the units.
-Overture uses local units of measurement -- feet in the United States and meters in the EU, for example.
+Overture uses local units of measurement: feet in the United States and meters in the EU, for example.
 The exact unit is confirmed in the specification of the property but is not repeated in the data.

 Regulations and restrictions